Evengelius/spring_fastfood/README.md

 ## Functionnalities

 **CRUD - Create | Read | Update | Delete**<br />
-CRUD operations on each tables.
+CRUD operations on tables :
+    * Burgers

 **Exception handling**<br />
 Errors on the server side are handled by various exceptions returning an HTTP status: 400 - 500 - 404.